CubeSpawn/VM_Cluster/README.md

 All machines have the following requirements

 Git,

-Docker (installed via ansible)
+Docker (installed via ansible),

-Ansible,
+Ansible.

 this creates a Lab of 8 machines running as a docker swarm